 Skull radiographs can be helpful to detect fractures, tumors behind the eye (retrobulbar), or foreign bodies.
 Chest X-rays may be taken prior to general anesthesia in some animals, to rule out the presence of metastatic tumors, pneumonia or heart problems.
 Dacryocystorhinography is a technique in which a contrast medium is instilled into the nasolacrimal (tear) duct and radiographs are taken.
 This allows the localization of obstuctions of the nasolacrimal system.
 A board-certified radiologist may be consulted to assist in the interpretation of the findings.

 Computerized tomography is very helpful to detect lesions in areas that cannot be easily visualized.
 This technique is superior to MRI in regard to lesions of the bone, less sensitive for lesions of soft tissue or the nervous system.
 We cannot do this test at Animal Eye Care, but we can make recommendations about where to have it done.
 General anesthesia is necessary for CT scans.

 The MRI provides images of structures deep inside the head that cannot be directly examined as the CT-scan.
 However, it is more sensitive for lesions within soft tissue or the nervous system.
-We cannot do this test at Animal Eye Care, however, we can make recommendations about where to have it done if necessary.
+A CT-scan can be performed at our Fremont location.
 General anesthesia is necessary for the MRI.